jonboh/wezterm-mux.nvim/README.md

 use {"jonboh/wezterm-mux.nvim"}
 ```

-I've only tested with Packer, but given that this plugin is reasonably small
+I've only tested it with Packer, but given that this plugin is quite small
 and doesn't have configuration I think it should work on any other plugin
 manager.
 Let me know if it does not.